Fadcemi/DSA--Data-Analysis-Capstone-Project/README.md

 - If the delivery truck is the most economical but the slowestshipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
 Explain your answer

  ### Data Analysis
-  This is where some basic lines of codes or queries were used during the analysis.
+  This is where some basic lines of codes or queries were used during the analysis to obtain the solution to the questions.
+Below are the codes for each of the questions

+  - Product Category with highest sales
 [Product category](https://github.com/Fadcemi/DSA--Data-Analysis-Capstone-Project-1/blob/main/Product%20category%20with%20highest%20sales.sql)

 [Sales in Ontario](https://github.com/Fadcemi/DSA--Data-Analysis-Capstone-Project-1/blob/main/Product%20category%20with%20highest%20sales.sql)